Optical fiber: Cladding

 The light is guided down the core of the fiber by an optical cladding with a lower refractive index that traps light in the core through total internal reflection.
 For some types of fiber, the cladding is made of glass and is drawn along with the core from a preform with radially varying index of refraction.
-For other types of fiber, the cladding made of plastic and is applied like a coating (see below).
+For other types of fiber, the cladding is made of plastic and is applied like a coating (see below).

 Coatings

-The cladding is coated by a buffer, (not to be confused with an actual buffer tube), that protects it from moisture and physical damage.
+The cladding is coated by a buffer (not to be confused with an actual buffer tube) that protects it from moisture and physical damage.
 These coatings are UV-cured urethane acrylate composite or polyimide materials applied to the outside of the fiber during the drawing process.
 The coatings protect the very delicate strands of glass fiber—about the size of a human hair—and allow it to survive the rigors of manufacturing, proof testing, cabling, and installation.
 The buffer coating must be stripped off the fiber for termination or splicing.

 Today's glass optical fiber draw processes employ a dual-layer coating approach.
 An inner primary coating is designed to act as a shock absorber to minimize attenuation caused by microbending.
 An outer secondary coating protects the primary coating against mechanical damage and acts as a barrier to lateral forces, and may be colored to differentiate strands in bundled cable constructions.
 These fiber optic coating layers are applied during the fiber draw, at speeds approaching 100 km/h.
 Fiber optic coatings are applied using one of two methods: wet-on-dry and wet-on-wet.
 In wet-on-dry, the fiber passes through a primary coating application, which is then UV cured, then through the secondary coating application, which is subsequently cured.
 In wet-on-wet, the fiber passes through both the primary and secondary coating applications, then goes to UV curing.